thephpleague/csv/docs/9.0/converter/index.md

 <p class="message-warning"><strong>Warning:</strong> A <code>League\Csv\Writer</code> object can not be converted.</p>

-The returned value type will depend on the converter object used.

 ## Converters are immutable

 Before conversion, you may want to configure your converter object.
 Each provided converter exposes additional methods to correctly convert your records.